 If you train for a triathlon then following a reasonable plan that includes periodization strategies and the right work/rest ratio is important.
 In this article, I will explain if peloton is good for triathlon training and if so, which classes should you do.

 As a whole, the peloton is good for triathlon training because it allows you to sustain high training volume with various combinations of intensity.
-It also has a built-in power meter with an FTP score that allows measuring the intensity and monitor training load for each session.
+It also has a built-in power meter with an FTP score that allows for measuring the intensity and monitoring the training load for each session.

 Keep reading to learn how to use a peloton bike to design a well-balanced triathlon training program to ensure peak performance for cycling, as well as running and swimming.